 But unlike for maintained schools:

-- Your LA will submit its local formula to the Education and Skills Funding Agency (ESFA), so the ESFA can issue academies allocation statements – as explained on page 3 of this ESFA funding allocation guidance
+- Your LA will submit its local formula to the Education and Skills Funding Agency (ESFA), so the ESFA can issue academies allocation statements – as explained in the 'Introduction' section of this ESFA funding allocation guidance

 - Your funding allocations are:

 - Paid directly to your trust by the ESFA